isabelrem/2023-Software-Development-Assessment/docs/source/installation.rst

-*Create SQL database by running panelsearch_db.sql file in MySQL Workbench.*
+* Then create SQL database by running panelsearch_db.sql file in MySQL Workbench.*